mosip/documentation/docs/README.md

 **How is e-Signet different from other services?**

-e-Signet reimagines authentication services to factor in emerging trends and the need for assured digital identities.
+e-Signet re-imagines authentication services to factor in emerging trends and the need for assured digital identities.
 It brings critical capabilities to the authentication process:

 * Model to integrate existing identity stores for authentication and KYC needs.
 * Support for biometrics authentication.